cyralinc/terraform-provider-cyral/docs/resources/integration_idp_saml.md

 associated SAML draft in the same `terraform apply` or `terraform destroy` operation.
 Otherwise, the Terraform state will become inconsistent with the state of the Cyral API.
-If you reached this inconsistent state, running `terraform apply` again usually solves the problem.
+If you reached this inconsistent state, running `terraform apply` again solves the problem.

 ## Example Usage